neurologic/Comparative-Animal-Behavior/syllabus.md

         - “Let’s wait for (name) to catch up before we move on.”
       - Runs internet queries to help progress group discussion if it gets stuck

+**Identity**
+Class rosters are provided to the instructor with the student's legal name.
+I will gladly honor your request to address you by an alternate name or gender pronoun.
+Please advise me of this preference early in the semester so that I may make appropriate changes to my records.

 **Class Preparation**
 In preparation for class, complete any "Assignments" listed in the [Schedule](../schedule) page.
 Sometimes this will include producing work that you bring to the corresponding classroom session, other times it will just include readings or listenings.
 Readings and listenings are meant to reinforce the concepts that are introduced (either before or after) through classroom activities and discussion.